gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 View package:
 GUI related classes.

-More information in the JavaDocs.
+More information in the included JavaDocs and UML class-layout.

 List of some open-source resources used:
 ===============